jfashe/ML-Journey-Tracker/myjournal.md

     - Been calculussing all day.
 Time rn is 4PM, and I'm finishing up the homework.
     - Made a Notion thingy for my calculus 2 summer class, and I've added my daily ML tasks on there aswell. boo-yah
     - 10PM.
 Still Calculussing.
 Really need to get my time management together...
+- 6/6/2025 - Week 1 Day 6 (Friday)
+    - 4:51PM.
+This is no longer a joke.
+My time management is actually horrible.
+I Didn't do ANYTHING besides cal2 work yesterday.

 ---